Watch Rick Ross Address Joseline Hernandez Dating Rumors On Wendy Williams

 It turns out Stevie and Joseline’s blow up was over nothing as Rick Ross tells Wendy Williams that the Puerto Rican princess was not his girlfriend or a hookup when questioned.

-During the interview, Rick Ross stares at the picture he took with Joseline and quips: “That just felt right,” referring to his hand over Joseline.
-When Wendy suggest that it felt right for the night, Rick Ross clarifies that it felt right: “For that moment, we just took that picture.”
+During the interview, Rick Ross stares at the picture he took with Joseline and quips, “That just felt right,” referring to his hand over Joseline.
+When Wendy suggest that it felt right for the night, Rick Ross clarifies that it felt right.
+“For that moment, we just took that picture.”

 There were other issues that eventually led Joseline Hernandez and Stevie J’s split in Love and Hip Hop Atlanta Season 5, so the “Aston Martin Music” rapper didn’t play a consequential role.